SetupCoding/pokemon-next-three-ways/README.md

-# Pokemon with Next.js times 3
+# 3 x Pokemon with Next.js
 ## CSR, SSR and SSG on NextJS

 This is a fork of [Jack Herrington's Pokemon Next Three Ways](https://github.com/jherr/pokemon-next-three-ways)  with addition of TypeScript and updated/cleaned dependencies.
 It provides 3 example projects for a web application that is